Quality & Accreditation

 We are dedicated to delivering quality service in all that we do.
 Our leadership is committed to innovation and excellence in providing health care services and implementing organizational efficiencies.
 We strive to provide good stewardship and mindful use of all resources while showing respect for each person, as expressed in our cultural beliefs.

-In efforts to provide high-quality care to our patients, Peak Vista (Pikes Peak Region) maintains accreditation through Accreditation Association for Ambulatory Health Care, Inc (AAAHC); Peak Vista (Health Center at Union and East Central Plains Region) maintains accreditation through the National Committee for Quality Assurance (NCQA).
+In efforts to provide high-quality care to our patients, Peak Vista (Pikes Peak Region) maintains accreditation through Accreditation Association for Ambulatory Health Care, Inc (AAAHC); Peak Vista (Health Center at Union) maintains accreditation through the National Committee for Quality Assurance (NCQA).

 The Accreditation Association for Ambulatory Health Care, also known as AAAHC, is a private, non-profit organization formed in 1979.
 AAAHC is the preeminent leader in developing standards to advance and promote patient safety, quality and value for ambulatory health care through peer-based accreditation processes, education and research.